chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ### [0.10.6] - 2025-10-11

+- Added
+  - Possibility to check for updates as by clicking the `Check for Updates` menu item in the `Help` menu, as well as on the tool start.

 - Fixed
   - Improve gate connection logic, fixes Bug in Gate matching Logic.
   - Disabled Mods influenced on sorting order in the `Direct` mode.